Peeeeteer/r3f-mini-course/database/chrome-extension/6/hint2.md

 ###### Hint 2: Button in Newtab.jsx

-The goal here is to add a button in the centre of the page and that button should redirect the user back to the page that they came from.
+The goal here is to add a button that redirect the user back to the page that they came from.

 ```javascript
   <button className="button" onClick={ "Do something" }>